iso4free/spedit/README.md

 INTRODUCTION
 ============
-Program written with CodeTyphon Studio/Free Pascal Compiler.
+Program written with Lazarus IDE/Free Pascal Compiler.
 Simple but (maybe) powerful Sprite Editor and local sprite library for pixel-art based 2D games.

 HOW TO GET